Brands of Love (How to build a loving relationship with your customers.)

-Every time I ski on them, and every time I see another Olympic racer on the podium with their Heads at their side, I get even more attached to that brand.
+Every time I ski on them, and every time I see another Olympic racer on the podium with Heads at their side, I get even more attached to that brand.
 It’s a life long love affair.

 In the 1960’s Head sold more than 50% of all the skis in the U.S., even though they were priced two times higher than the competitors.
 It was a premium product with plenty of sex appeal.
 Jean Claude Killy raced on Heads.
 Today it’s Lindsey Vonn.

 I strayed from Head for awhile, cheating with Atomics, Blizzards and Rossignols, but I keep going back to my first love — to the brand that I first associated with the freedom, thrill and challenge of skiing.

-A lot of people gripe about commercialization and marketing as an evil activity.
+A lot of people gripe about commercialization and marketing as an evil activity or a “dark art.”
 They say they’re being manipulated, somehow, into buying stuff they don’t want or need.
-But I believe we need MORE relationships like that.
-More love of any kind!

 Just think… If we could all be passionately connected to more of the things we purchase on a day-to-day basis, wouldn’t the world be a better place?